hzdu/plugins_cdn/wp-content/plugins/updraftplus/readme.txt

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.32.x of the free version correspond to changes made in 2.16.32.x of the paid version.

+= 1.22.20 - 05/Sep/2022 =

+* FEATURE: Restore the "upload immediately after creation" feature that was turned off whilst misbehaviour was investigated; fixes have been applied.
+* FIX: Prevent premature removal of zip manifest files
+* TWEAK: Improve the Handlebars template of the OpenStack (Swift) remote storage by taking PHP code out of it
+* TWEAK: Do not run out-of-place "SET @@GLOBAL.GTID_PURGED" statements upon restore

 = 1.22.19 - 29/Aug/2022 =